 Step 4 “Analyze, Refine & Decompose Requirements” examines each requirement to see if it meets the characteristics of a good requirement.
 Each requirement is then decomposed into a more refined set of requirements that are allocated to sub-systems and documented in the Weapons System Specification (WSS).
 Newly derived requirements are expected to emerge from this process, which continues until all requirements are defined and analyzed.

-Requirements analysis, refinement and decomposition is often a shared responsibility between the acquisition Program Management Office (PMO) and the development contractor.
+Requirements analysis, refinement, and decomposition is often a shared responsibility between the acquisition Program Management Office (PMO) and the development contractor.

 Analyzing, Refining & Decomposing requirements include the following eleven (11) steps:

 - Assess each top-level requirement for feasibility (see Feasibility Assessment) of implementation, consistency within program constraints, and its ability to be verified.
-If the requirement is impossible to implement within cost and schedule constraints, it must be identified as an issue and resolved by adjusting budget, relaxing schedule, and changing or eliminating the requirement.
+If the requirement is impossible to implement within cost and schedule constraints, it must be identified as an issue and resolved by adjusting the budget, relaxing the schedule, and changing or eliminating the requirement.

 - Use functional or object-oriented analysis to define a functional architecture that can be used as a basis for allocating requirements.